primer/view_components/docs/content/statuses.md

 ### Promote from alpha to beta

-- The component does not use any deprecated `view_components` platform features (eg - Slots v1).
+- The component does not use any deprecated `view_component` framework features, such as Slots v1.
 - Documentation and storybook stories are complete.
 - The API is expected to be stable.